imrekoszo/poly-test-in-src/readme.md

  :aliases {:test {:extra-paths ["src"]}}}
  ```

-This makes all 3 above test runners trip on the failing test, even without the use of `:include-src-dir`.
+### This makes all 3 above test runners trip on the failing test, even without the use of `:include-src-dir`

 ```text
 ; clojure -Srepro -M:poly test project:workaround with:default